 - Next we use a camera called a Pentacam® to create a map of your corneas.
 This tells us all about the shape, structure and thickness of your corneas, but without touching your eye at all.
 We are able to store these photos in our electronic medical records so we will always have a history of what your corneas look like.

-- Finally, we use another device called a WaveScan to obtain an estimate of your vision.
+- Finally, we use another device called an AutoRefractor to obtain an estimate of your vision.
 The technician will compare the measurement from this machine with that measured in your glasses.
-This gives the technician an idea of where to start when measuring your vision in the next room.
+This gives the ophthalmic technician an idea of where to start when measuring your vision in the next room.

 First we thoroughly review your medical history, including your medications, allergies, family history and your record of glasses and contact lens wear.